Tomás Menéndez Márquez: Early life

 Tomás Menéndez Márquez was born in St. Augustine, Florida in 1643.
 His father was Francisco Menéndez Márquez y Posada, royal treasurer (tesorero real) and co-interim governor of Spanish Florida.
 Tomás's mother was Antonia Ana Pedroso y Ayllón, from Cuba.
-Tomás's grandfather was Juan Menéndez Márquez, royal treasurer and co-interim governor of Spanish Florida, governor of Popayán Province (in what is now Colombia), and nephew of Pedro Menéndez Márquez, who had been governor of Spanish Florida for 17 years.
+Tomás's grandfather was Juan Menéndez Márquez, royal treasurer and co-interim governor of Spanish Florida, governor of Popayán Province (in what is now Colombia), and nephew of Pedro Menéndez Márquez, who had been governor of Spanish Florida for 17 years, who was in turn the Nephew of Pedro Menéndez de Avilés the Founder of St. Augustine and Spanish Florida.

 Tomás Menéndez Márquez was the sixth child of Francisco and Antonia.
 His mother died before he was five years old, and his father died in 1649, when Tomás was six years old.
 The Menéndez Márquez family was well-to-do.
 They owned eleven slaves, and Francisco had established an estancia (cattle ranch) in Potano Province, which would become the largest ranch in Spanish Florida.
 Tomás's father and grandfather had held the position of royal treasurer of Spanish Florida for a combined total of 56 years.
 A few years after Francisco's death the accounts of the treasury were audited, and it was found that Francisco had borrowed between 16,000 and 20,000 pesos from the treasury.
 An attempt was made to recover the missing funds by selling the ranch, but no buyers could be found, and the ranch remained with the Menéndez Márquez family.

 The Menéndez Márquez ranch of la Chua was attacked during the Timucua Rebellion of 1656.
 Juan Menéndez Márquez y Pedroso, Tomás's oldest brother, was managing the ranch at the time.
 One of the leaders of the rebellion was Lúcas Menéndez, chief of San Martín de Timucua and paramount chief of the Timucua Province, and probable godson of Francisco Menéndez Márquez y Posada.
 Lúcas sent a letter to Juan in St. Augustine, warning him to not visit the ranch.
 Juan could not read the Timucua language, however, and went to the ranch unaware of the danger.
 Lúcas Menéndez ordered his people to kill all Spaniards, except for missionaries.
 Couriers carrying this order found two workers from the Menéndez Márquez ranch, a Spaniard and a Tabasco Mexican, on the road and killed them.
 Lúcas Menéndez led a raiding party to the Menéndez Márquez hacienda.
 At the hacienda the Timucuas killed a Spanish soldier who had traveled with Juan Menéndez Márquez from St. Augustine and two African slaves that belonged to the ranch.
 The Timucuas also killed all the cattle they could find, and burned the hacienda.
 Lúcas protected Juan, apparently because Juan's father Francisco had been generous to him, and sent Juan to St. Augustine with an escort.